banner

 Website: osintframework.com

 Although the reasons are unclear, the project has not seen updates for a long time.
-In the rapidly evolving OSINT field, continuous updates of tools and methods are crucial to keep pace with the times.
+In the rapidly evolving OSINT field, continuous updates of tools and methods are crucial to keep up with the times.
 This stagnation in updates may suggest a need for more community support or resource investment to continue pushing the project forward to meet the ever-changing demands of the industry.

 https://map.malfrats.industries/